Training at Bristol Genetics Laboratory

 The Bristol Genetics Laboratory participates in the training and assessment of other healthcare professionals, including Specialist Registrars in Clinical Genetics, Fetal Medicine, and Haematology.
 Study days are hosted for groups of healthcare professionals, such as midwives, specialist nurses, genetic counsellors and biomedical scientists.

-The Bristol Genetics Laboratory (BGL) also has links with both of the local Universities (University of Bristol and University of West England) to provide undergraduate lectures and research affiliations.
+The Bristol Genetics Laboratory (BGL) also has links with local Universities (University of Bristol and University of West England) to provide undergraduate lectures and research affiliations.

 For any enquiries please contact the Bristol Genetics Laboratory at email@example.com with 'training' in the subject line.